agreloe/agreloe-win-95/README.md

-# Erika's Windows 95
+# Agreloe Win95

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About

-This is my Windows 95 :)
+This is my Windows 95 Desktop :)